-- Stage Three: Fellows spend three weeks in the United States as part of the English Track (for high-proficiency English speakers), or in Tunisia as part of the Arabic Track (for high-proficiency Arabic speakers), to gain academic and local insights into civic engagement and social entrepreneurship and to report and reflect on the findings of their Stage Two activities.
+- Stage Three: Fellows spend 3 weeks in the United States as part of the English Track (for high-proficiency English speakers), or in Tunisia as part of the Arabic Track (for high-proficiency Arabic speakers), to gain academic and local insights into civic engagement and social entrepreneurship and to report and reflect on the findings of their Stage Two activities.

-For the English Track, which includes a visit to the U.S. as part of Stage Three, applicants must:
+For the English Track, which includes a visit to the U.S. as part of Stage Three, applicants must meet the following criteria:

-For the Arabic Track, which includes a visit to Tunisia as part of Stage Three, applicants must:
+For the Arabic Track, which includes a visit to Tunisia as part of Stage Three, applicants must meet the following criteria:

 - Age: Applicants must be between 28 and 35 years of age.

 - Professional Experience: Applicants must have at least five years of professional work experience in a relevant field.

 - Civic Engagement and/or Social Entrepreneurship Experience: Applicants must have a minimum of five years of civic engagement and/or social entrepreneurship experience.